-About 50 million tons of e-waste is thrown away each year, but Best Buy makes it easy to give your tech a second life.
-In fact, we’ve helped our customers recycle more than 2 billion pounds of electronics and appliances since 2009.
+With 50 million tons of e-waste thrown away each year, we make it easy and convenient to repurpose all of your old tech.
+In fact, we’ve helped our customers recycle more than 2.5 billion pounds of electronics and appliances since 2009, making us the largest retail collector of e-waste in the United States.

 Responsibly getting rid of e-waste